THE BEST CYCLING SUNGLASSES

 My goal was to find sunglasses that would work on different types of rides in the morning and over a long day.
 I was also hoping to get some that I can also wear off the bike as comfortably as on it.
 And since I spend way too much money buying gear for In The Know Cycling reviews and to generally support my cycling habit, a fair price was another goal.

-So, in addition to buying and trying some cycling sunglasses for Miles the racer and Nate the leader, I ordered some I thought might suit my needs and others that could feed my ego and motivate me to ride faster.
+So, in addition to buying and trying some of the best cycling sunglasses for Miles the racer and Nate the leader, I ordered some I thought might suit my needs and others that could feed my ego and motivate me to ride faster.

 Oakley Flak 2.0 XL